prob140/prob140.github.io/tips.md

 ### Alternatives ###
-If you think this might not be for you this semester, the About [LINK NEEDED] page lists other upper division probability classes you can take.
+If you think this might not be for you this semester, the [About](/about.md) page lists other upper division probability classes you can take.
 They're all terrific.
 Be aware though that none of them is an easy ride.
 For example, student recommendations about Stat 134 often include tips to join the adjunct class at the Student Learning Center, which in effect is advice to spend more time on practice.

 Students who want to take 140 after strengthening their math beyond the prerequisites often ask what math class they should take as preparation.
-My answer almost invariably is that they should take any math class numbered in the 50s or higher.
+Almost invariably my answer is that they should take any math class numbered in the 50s or higher.
 All math classes make you better at doing math.

 I think it's better to prepare by taking more math instead of lower division probability as in Stat 88.
 Math skills will have more general applicability and will help more with the second half of 140.